youlab/OptimalPatterns_NanLuo/README.md

 # OptimalPatterns_NanLuo

-This is the repository for the Matlab codes for generating the results in the manuscript:
+This is the repository for the Matlab codes for generating the results in:
-**Predictable programming of branching patterns based on an optimization principle**, Nan Luo, Shangying Wang, Jia Lu, Xiaoyi Ouyang, Lingchong You.
+**Collective colony growth is optimized by branching pattern formation in Pseudomonas aeruginosa**, Nan Luo, Shangying Wang, Jia Lu, Xiaoyi Ouyang, Lingchong You Molecular Systems Biology, 2021

 * **Optimization models**:
   The codes for the optimization models of colony growth.